-Day 7: Free Day in Papagayo
+Day 7: Choose Your Own Adventure in Papagayo

 Today can be as relaxing or adventurous as you like.
 If you've had enough of the beaches, you can opt to head back to Rincón de la Vieja.
 Hike a jungle trail called Sensoria, which is part of a wildlife sanctuary featuring thermal pools and waterfalls that plunge into turquoise lagoons.
 Or, you can experience the rainforest from the water during a two-hour safari float down the Corobicí River, where a guide will point out monkeys, bats, lizards, and even crocodiles.

 You can also choose a guided trip down the Tenorio River, the best river in the Guanacaste area for whitewater rafting.
 After a challenging trip down the rapids led by experts, you'll enjoy lunch before heading back to your hotel in time to catch one last sunset.
 Find out more about the best things to do in the area.

 Day 8: Depart Cost RicaThe trip ends today.
 Transfer to the airport to catch your flight out.
 Safe travels!

 More Great 8-Day Costa Rica Itineraries